txpipe/oura/book/src/sinks/aws_sqs.md

 - `type`: the literal value `AwsSqs`.
 - `region`: The AWS region where the queue is located.
 - `queue_url`: The SQS queue URL provided by AWS (not to be confused with the ARN).
-- `fifo`: A flag to determine if the queue is of type FIFO.
 - `group_id`: A fixed group id to be used when sending messages to a FIFO queue.
-- `max_retries`: The max number of send retries before exiting the pipeline with an error.

 ## AWS Credentials